zhangxy0517/HyperGCT/README.md

             └── ...
 ```
 ### KITTI-10m / KITTI-LC
 We follow [LiDAR Registration Benchmark](https://github.com/HKUST-Aerial-Robotics/LiDAR-Registration-Benchmark) to generate datasets.
-The processed train and test sets can be found [Here]().
 The data should be organized as follows:

 ```
 --data--KITTI